Uniforms of the Sri Lanka Army: Ceremonial Blue/Green

 The ceremonial uniform of the Serjeant-at-arms of the Sri Lankan Parliament would be similar to a No. 1 Blue Dress uniform of a major general with varied gorget patchs and epaulette similar to a flag officer of the Sri Lanka Navy.

 Mess Dress

 The mess dress uniform, includes a waist-length short jacket, with which men wear trousers, overalls or a kilt; and for women a long skirt.
-Known as No. 3 and No. 3A (without jacket), generally white jacket used by junior officers and warrant officers and a jacket of the regimental colour worn by senior officers frequently includes elaborate braiding on the waistcoats.
+Known as No. 2 and No. 2A (without jacket), generally white jacket used by junior officers and warrant officers and a jacket of the regimental color worn by senior officers frequently includes elaborate braiding on the waistcoats.
 Female NCOs would wear sarees of a designated design.

 Service Dress

 The Service Dress uniform, is worn by senior officers of and above the rank of Colonel and their ADCs for less formal occasions and its alternative in winter.
 Formally approved for wear by all officers, it was rarely worn by most junior officers other than when serving as ADCs.
 It is based on the warm weather service dress uniform of the British Army.
 Medals are worn and swords carried if ordered.
 Traditionally known as the No. 4A it as now been adopted as the No. 2 and No. 3 by certain regiments.